How to Not Blow Up on Your Kids When You’re Stressed: The Timeout

 Let me set the scene for you.
-I’m working from home because of COVID-19 and sitting in quarantine at my computer trying to crank out a report and meet a deadline in an hour.
+I’m working from home, sitting at my computer trying to crank out a report and meet a deadline in an hour.

 The following sequence of events happens: